Fire Compartmentation Surveys

 What the Survey Report Includes

-Deficiencies are prioritised to help you understand which issues require immediate attention and which can be addressed within a planned programme of works.
+Deficiencies are prioritised so you can see clearly which issues need immediate attention and which can be addressed within a planned programme of works.
+A summary schedule of all deficiencies and recommended actions gives you a practical basis for planning and procuring remedial works.

 Who Needs a Fire Compartmentation Survey?

-For those managing blocks of flats and other multi-occupied residential buildings, the Fire Safety Act 2021 (c.24) explicitly extended the scope of the Responsible Person’s duties to include the structure and external walls of the building, making a detailed understanding of the compartmentation condition an essential part of the fire safety management of the building.
+Those managing blocks of flats and multi-occupied residential buildings should note that the Fire Safety Act 2021 extended the Responsible Person’s duties to include the structure and external walls of the building, making a detailed understanding of compartmentation condition essential.

 The Relationship Between Compartmentation Surveys and Fire Risk Assessments

-For complex buildings, buildings with a history of modification or refurbishment, and higher-risk buildings where the safety case requires detailed documentation of the passive fire protection, a compartmentation survey alongside the fire risk assessment is strongly advisable and in some cases essential.
+For complex buildings, buildings with a history of modification and refurbishment, and higher-risk buildings, carrying out both together is strongly advisable and in some cases essential.

 Get Your Compartmentation Survey Booked Today